Allocate and monitor work activities

 2. allocate work to the relevant workforce, taking account of their current workload and the skills, knowledge and experience required to carry out the work activities

-3. confirm that all members of the workforce have the relevant training, skills, competence and certification to carry out the work, in accordance with legal requirements
+3. confirm that members of the workforce have the relevant training, skills, competence and certification to carry out the work allocated, in accordance with legal requirements

-4. where skills and knowledge are lacking, conduct learning and development needs analysis to determine what training is required to deliver the work
+4. where skills and knowledge are lacking, conduct a learning and development needs analysis and arrange provision of the training required to deliver the work

 5. maintain equality of opportunity when allocating work